 - What is the success rate of the provider with patients with my condition?
 You can research Medicare home health companies and skilled nursing facilities at www.medicare.gov.
-Do your research and ask other patients or a professional patient advocate such as a geriatric care manager about local providers to get the best care.
+Do your research and ask other patients or a professional patient advocate such as a geriatric care manager about local providers.
 Choice of provider is the patient’s choice, not the doctor’s or hospital’s, though they may have suggestions or work more frequently with certain providers (and many hospital systems have a home health branch).
 If you belong to a Medicare Advantage plan, find out which providers accept your insurance and begin research from there.

-- What is my current functional level and in what areas might I need extra in-home assistance with day to activities for the initial period at home?
+- What is my current functional level and in what areas might I need extra in-home assistance with day-to-day activities for the initial period at home?

 - What are the “red flags” I should be watching for and symptoms I should be monitoring?
 What do I do and who do I contact if I notice a concern or change?

 To learn more, we suggest the following articles: Hospital Discharge Planning Checklist, Tips for a Better Hospital Stay, and A Safe Return Home from the Hospital.
 If you believe you are being discharged too soon and do not have adequate support to care for yourself, talk to your doctor or discharge planner about your options.
 You have the right to appeal the decision to discharge you.